NextUrban/Livability_by_Twitter/README.md

 ## Installation

-Step 1.
 First we need to download and install the latest release of R and the necessary packages such as rTweets:

 * [R Studio](https://rstudio.com/products/rstudio/download/)